GoogleCloudPlatform/ai-on-gke/best-practices/hotswap.md

                 limits:
                   google.com/tpu: 4
 ```
-Then we can create a low priority Jobset workload, making sure to add the priority labels and the priorityClassName.
+Then we can create a low priority Jobset workload, making sure to add the priorityClassName.
 The low priority job is a single-slice training job running on one 4x4 Trillium slice.
 ```
 apiVersion: jobset.x-k8s.io/v1alpha2
 kind: JobSet